Stephlat/dataChallengePerception/README.md

 speakingLabel=1 if the person is speaking, 0 otherwise.

 * prediction.txt: this is what you have to generate.
 We give an example of this file in data/video1/.
 It has to respect the same format than groundTruth.txt to be used by visualizePred.py and evaluatePred.py

+## Evaluation
+To evaluate your tracking results, the MOTA metric is used.
+See equation (1) of https://arxiv.org/abs/1603.00831.

 ## List of recommended papers or websites
  * Audio-Visual Speaker Diarization Based on Spatiotemporal Bayesian Fusion: https://hal.inria.fr/hal-01413403